LobanovaEG-LobanovSV/Q-HIU/README.md

 # Q-HIU

-Quantitative Hyperspectral Image Unmixing (Q-HIU) method retrieves biochemical constituents (components) from Raman micro-spectroscopy data as described in the paper "E. G. Lobanova and S. V. Lobanov, arXiv:1803.01823 (2018)" (https://arxiv.org/abs/1803.01823).
+Quantitative hyperspectral image unmixing (Q-HIU) method is intended for quantitative data analysis of multi-set and individual Raman micro-spectroscopy images, allowing to efficiently retrieve non-negative spatial concentration maps and non-negative spectral profiles of the images’ chemical constituents (components) with no a priori information, minimum input parameters, and great operation speed.
+Theory and application of the Q-HIU together with the verifications and comparisons with state-of-the-art methods using both simulated and real experimental data is presented in [E.G.Lobanova, S.V.Lobanov, "Efficient quantitative hyperspectral image unmixing method for large-scale Raman micro-spectroscopy data analysis", Analytica Chimica Acta 1050 (2019) 32e43](https://www.sciencedirect.com/science/article/pii/S0003267018313564?via%3Dihub).

+In brief, Q-HIU consists of three chemometric methods (functions) each representing the data steps of analysis.
+These consecutive steps include Singular Value Decomposition with Automatic Divisive Correlation (SVD_ADC.m) used for data denoising, Bottom Gaussian Fitting (BGF.m) intended for fluorescent background removal and Quantitative Unsupervised/Partially Supervised Non-negative Matrix Factorization (Q_USPS_NMF.m) enabling to identify and quantify the unknown or partially unknown biochemical composition of analytes from the hyperspectral Raman data.
+As a useful Q_USPS_NMF modality, the user can retrieve partially unknown biochemical composition of analysing samples by simply uploading the Raman spectra of biochemical components that a priori known to be present in the samples.

+Altogether, the Q-HIU software is an efficient chemometric technique, which will be beneficial for the biomolecular characterization and quantitative imaging of individual biochemical components in chemical and biomedical samples of various complexity.

 The main function is Q_HIU.m.
-It consists of three main steps: Singular Value Decomposition with Automatic Divisive Correlation (SVD_ADC.p), Bottom Gaussian Fitting (BGF.p), and Quantitative Unsupervised/Partially Supervised Non-negative Matrix Factorization (Q_USPS_NMF.p).
+It consists of three main steps: Singular Value Decomposition with Automatic Divisive Correlation (SVD_ADC.m), Bottom Gaussian Fitting (BGF.m), and Quantitative Unsupervised/Partially Supervised Non-negative Matrix Factorization (Q_USPS_NMF.m).

 The best way to understand how the Q-HIU works is to consider the following examples.